elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can create a new Date object by call new Date() in our variable assignment.</div><br />
+  <div><strong>Interview Response:</strong> We can create a new Date object by calling new Date() in our variable assignment.</div><br />
-  <div><strong>Technical Response:</strong> JavaScript Date object creation is relatively straight forward.
-A call to the Date object can be done by calling (new Date()).
-That will return the unformatted Date object when invoked in your code.
+  <div><strong>Technical Response:</strong> JavaScript Date object creation is relatively straightforward.
+A call to the Date object gets done by calling (new Date()).
+That returns the unformatted Date object when invoked in your code.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />